devtut/generate/docs/python/polymorphism.md

 **Important Note**<br />
-Note that the classes used in the counter example are &quot;new style&quot; classes and implicitly inherit from the object class if Python 3 is being used.
-Polymorphism will work in both Python 2.x and 3.x, but the polymorphism counterexample code will raise an exception if run in a Python 2.x interpreter because type(input_obj).**name** will return &quot;instance&quot; instead of the class name if they do not explicitly inherit from object, resulting in area never being assigned to.
+Note that the classes used in the counter example are =new style= classes and implicitly inherit from the object class if Python 3 is being used.
+Polymorphism will work in both Python 2.x and 3.x, but the polymorphism counterexample code will raise an exception if run in a Python 2.x interpreter because type(input_obj).**name** will return =instance= instead of the class name if they do not explicitly inherit from object, resulting in area never being assigned to.